kanmear/Console-Game-of-Life/README.md

 # Console-Game-of-Life
 A cellular automata, known as "Conway's Game of Life", made in Python and visualised in IPython Console.
-Preview in the end.
+Gif preview in the end.

 A simplistic (under 100 lines of code without comments and docstrings) implementation of a well-known cellular automata (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).